Sanctioned oligarch Abramovich seen at Russia-Ukraine talks

 He is being forced to sell the club after his assets were frozen as part of a crackdown on oligarchs following Russia’s Feb.
 24 invasion.
 The Premier League also disqualified him from running the west London club and being a director.
 Abramovich has said proceeds of the club’s sale, which is subject to government approval, will go to a foundation he started for victims of the war in Ukraine.

-He has been banned largely absent from Britain since 2018, when he withdrew an application to renew his visa amid a clampdown on rich Russians after a former Russian spy and his daughter were poisoned in the English city of Salisbury.
+He has been largely absent from Britain since 2018, when he withdrew an application to renew his visa amid a clampdown on rich Russians after a former Russian spy and his daughter were poisoned in the English city of Salisbury.
 Britain blamed Russia for the pair’s exposure to a nerve agent, an allegation Moscow denied.

 He took Israeli citizenship in 2018, although it is not clear how much time he spends in the country.
 He has been rumored to be in Israel several times since the war erupted, according to the movements of planes purportedly belonging to him.
 He was seen about two weeks ago at Ben-Gurion airport.